tii-racing/drone-racing-dataset/README.md

 ## Image Format

-For each flight, 2 folder contain the FPV camera capture data
+For each flight, 2 folder contain the Arducam capture data

 - `camera_flight-.../` contains the all the captured frame in JPEG format
 - `labels_flight-.../` contains the racing gates' bounding boxes and corner labels in the TXT format described below